NickWillems98/Piet-Hein/README.md

 # Piet Hein

 Piet Hein is an Discord bot created in Python.
-It is a small learing project for me.
+It is a small learning project for me.

 ## Installation